pneumothorax treatment Singapore

 Pneumothorax

-Pneumothorax is characterised by the presence of air in the pleural cavity caused by a bullae (blister) rupture.
-The medical condition can occur spontaneously or as a result of trauma, surgery or other procedures.
+Pneumothorax, or collapsed lung, is characterised by the presence of air in the pleural cavity caused by a bullae (blister) rupture.
+The condition can occur spontaneously or as a result of trauma, surgery or other procedures.

 pneumothorax